maemo5/android_vendor_mediatek/README.md

-# Proprietary blob for Mediatek devices (MT6795) used to add Engineer mode for Redmi Note 2 (HERMES)
+# Proprietary blob for Mediatek devices (MT6795) used to add Engineer Mode and FM Transmitter for Redmi Note 2 (HERMES)

 ### Other resource:
   - Device tree: https://github.com/jianminglok/android_device_xiaomi_hermes